 - If you’re an instrumentalist, sing the melody before trying to play it

-– Ask your teacher for more ideas, the list is truly endless!
+And remember to ask your music teacher for more ideas for music lesson goals, the list is truly endless!

 We’ve all heard this modern proverb, “It’s not what you say, but how you say it.”
 Once again, this does not merely apply to the way we communicate verbally through various languages.
 It is directly applicable to music as well.
 Any great musician will agree that there is a huge difference between playing technically and expressively.
 Both skills are very important and must be developed.